CACI-International/ergo/ergo/README.md

   grease runtime.
   * This will allow loaded plugins to be properly dropped rather than leaked.
 * Improve std::fs file not found errors (print the file!).
-* Add a convenience function to turn a map into command-line flags (based on a specification of which flags have required args).
-This is convenient for things that want to pass flags to a program but also might need to easily inspect/manipulate the flags.